Spiros-Dimitriou/sql-energy-company/README.md

 Automatically, a bill is generated based on the amount of energy consumed and produced and the percentage of discount they get based on their characteristics (like having disability or multiple children).
 The bill is inserted into the database and is visible through a number of ways.

+### Functionality

 The app lets you either search, edit, insert and delete some particular data on the database.
 Briefly explained below:

-1) Search for a customer's:
+- Search for a customer's:
-	1a) Bills
+   - Bills
-		1ai) All bills
+     - All bills
-		1aii) A single bill
+     - A single bill
-	1b) Measurements
+   - Measurements
-		1bi) All measurements
+      - All measurements
-		1bii) Only production/only consumption measurements
+      - Only production/only consumption measurements
-		1biii) A single measurement
+      - A single measurement
-	1c) Contract
+    - Contract
-		1ci) The contract signed with the company
+      - The contract signed with the company

-2) Edit a customer's:
+- Edit a customer's:
-	2a) Measurements
+  - Measurements
-		2ai) Insert/Overwrite measurement
+    - Insert/Overwrite measurement
-	2b) Bills
+  - Bills
-		2bi) Delete a bill
+    - Delete a bill
-		2bii) Create a bill
+    - Create a bill